Azareal/Gosora/docs/configuration.md

 TopicCache - The type of topic cache you want to use.
 You can leave this blank to disable this feature or use `static` for a small in-memory cache.

+ReplyCache - The type of reply cache you want to use.
+You can leave this blank to disable this feature or use `static` for a small in-memory cache.

 UserCacheCapacity - The maximum number of users you want in the in-memory user cache, if enabled in the UserCache setting.

 TopicCacheCapacity - The maximum number of topics you want in the in-memory topic cache, if enabled in the TopicCache setting.

+ReplyCacheCapacity - The maximum number of replies you want in the in-memory reply cache, if enabled in the ReplyCache setting.

 DefaultPath - The route you want the homepage `/` to default to.
 Examples: `/topics/` or `/forums/`